 In the 90s, Riksgränsen gained cult status among snowboarders and powder enthusiasts, becoming a well-kept secret among Europe’s best.
 This isn’t just skiing; it’s freeriding and heli-skiing in a place where the rules are as loose as the powder.
 Whether you’re dropping in from a chopper or cruising down a slope with the Northern Lights as your backdrop, this place is the definition of cool.

 Where to stay?
 The Hotell Riksgränsen is a utilitarian classic with a spa to unwind after your heli-skiing adventures.
-But for a truly epic experience on your Best Ski Trips in Europe, Niehku Mountain Villa, housed in a former industrial train building, offers chic, heli-oriented lodging with all the rugged charm you’d expect from Sweden’s far north.
+But for a truly epic experience on your Best Ski Resorts in Europe, Niehku Mountain Villa, housed in a former industrial train building, offers chic, heli-oriented lodging with all the rugged charm you’d expect from Sweden’s far north.

 If Wes Anderson designed a ski town, it would be Bad Gastein—a Belle Epoque gem nestled in the Hohe Tauern mountains, just 90 minutes by train from Salzburg.
 Once the “Monte Carlo of the Alps” (seriously), this town hit a rough patch but is now staging a stylish comeback, thanks to Berlin creatives who’ve revived its faded grandeur.
 Now, with art festivals like sommer.frische.kunst and a dash of quirky charm, it’s one of the Best Ski Trips in Europe for those who love a mix of culture, snow, and cinematic vibes.

 The snow is usually reliable somewhere along the valley, particularly at Kreuzkogel peak, making it a top choice for the Best Ski Trips in Europe.
 And when it comes to where to rest your head, options range from the grand, canary-yellow Salzburger Hof to the hip, design-forward Miramonte.
-But the real showstopper is The Comodo, a sleek, mid-century-inspired hotel that’s easily one of the Best Ski Trips in Europe accommodations in 2023.
+But the real showstopper is The Comodo, a sleek, mid-century-inspired hotel that’s easily one of the Best Ski Lodging in Europe accommodations in 2023.
 It’s the perfect blend of Alpine nostalgia and modern flair, wrapped up in a setting that feels straight out of a Wes Anderson film.

 Just over an hour’s glide from Geneva, Megève is where French chic meets Alpine charm—think car-free cobbled streets, jaw-dropping Mont Blanc views, and pistes so perfectly groomed they might as well come with a ‘Rothschild Approved’ stamp.
 This ski haven was dreamt up by Baroness de Rothschild in 1916, after she decided St. Moritz needed a French rival.
 And voila!
 Megève was born, wrapping up some of the Best Ski Trips in Europe in one classy package.